krstovski/evons/README.md

 - **title** - Article title.
 - **description** - Article description with which the article was shared on Facebook.
 - **is_valid_image** - Does the article contain a valid thumbnail image "1" for valid and "0" for invalid.
 - **image_fn** - Thumbnail image filename.
 Thumbnail image files are provided in the **images** folder.
 Images are organized into sufolders depending on the news media source.
-This folder is available for download as an images.tar.gz file (please see the link below under the "Images" heading for a download link).
+This folder is available for download as an images.tar.gz file (please see the link below under the "Thumbnail Images" heading for a download link).
 - **dominantColorForeground** - Dominant foreground color attribute of the thumbnail image.
 - **dominantColorBackground** - Dominant background color attribute of the thumbnail image.
 - **dominantColors** - Set of dominant colors across the thumbnail image.